Michelle Obama paid her respects for the late king of Saudi Arabia along with her husband Barack Obama on Tuesday.

 CREDIT: AP

-that the “first lady shocked some in the ultra-conservative country” by
+There were also reports that the “first lady shocked some in the ultra-conservative country” by shaking hands with the newly-anointed King of Saudi Arabia.

 It’s really not that shocking.
 Several female heads of state and U.S. secretaries of state have grasped kingly Saudi fingers.